 On the other side of the ball, the defense had its moments of brilliance but found defending against the rush to be a challenge.
 After taking a big step forward with passing defense, rushing defense - a strength in 2016 - seemed to fall by the wayside.

 Overall, the Tennessee Titans seem poised for an exciting 2018 season, and we hope to join you all in the celebrations to come!

 Gary Ashton's Keys to Gridiron Success

 In a nutshell, these four things likely need to happen for this season to be considered a success.
-Football, of course, loves to surprise us once everything is in motion, but these factors are all areas that could be critical to not just wins in 2017 but also to wins in future seasons for Nashville.
+Football, of course, loves to surprise us once everything is in motion, but these factors are all areas that could be critical to not just wins in 2018 but also to wins in future seasons.

 Keep Mariota Healthy